bloominstituteoftechnology/Sprint-Challenge-React-Wars/Answers.md

 3. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.

+A Class/Stateful component holds special data called state.
+These components are the key to creating a dynamic interface for the user.
+Class components have access to all of the React.Component methods.

+Functional components are relatively static, and change only if the data that is passed to them through props changes.
+Mainly used for presentation purposes.

 4. Describe state.

 5. Describe props.